COWEN:

 Had a prophetic insight into what was about to happen.
 He’s

-kind of the patron saint of my working on the web from the very
+kind of the patron saint of my working on the web from the

 There

-was a major political reporter at the Boston Globe, for
+was a major political reporter at the Boston Globe,

-an enormous thing that’s happened.
-Which, of course, has
+It’s an enormous thing that’s happened.
+Which,

-all they know.
-I think we’re kind of on the downside of
+people, alas.
+That’s all they know.
+I think we’re

-that right now.
+kind of on the downside of that right now.

 COWEN:

-Glittering Images, and your other work, emphasized the
+Glittering Images, and your other work, emphasized

-on very small smartphones.
+they listen on very small smartphones.
 Is this culture dead?
-But if the culture

-was so splendid, why did people give it up so quickly?
+But if the culture was so splendid, why did people give

 PAGLIA: